LeoYimingLi/backend_project_assessment/README.md

 ```

 2. The API will respond with appropriate HTTP status codes for both successful and error responses (200 (success), 201 (created), 404 (not found), 500 (server error)).

-## 4. How T0 Run
-1. Clone the repository:
-`git clone `, then `cd `
-2. Install dependencies:
-`npm install`
-3. Start the dev server:
-`npm start` or
-`nodemon --exec node server.js` to automatically restart the server on save.

 ## 5. Tests